golang-design/history/README.md

 ## Committers

-Go is a big project that driven by a tiny group.
+Go is a big project that driven by a tiny group of people and massive crowd of wisdom from community.
 Here are some core committers to the project that you might interest in follow their excellent work.

 ### Core Authors

 The Go was created by Rob, Robert, and Ken initially because they were suffered by the slow C++ compiling time.
-Later on, Ian joined the project later because he showed huge interests and wrote the [gccgo](https://github.com/golang/gofrontend).
+Later on, Ian joined the project because he showed huge interests and wrote the [gccgo](https://github.com/golang/gofrontend).
 Russ is also one of the core authors of the project in the early state.
 Back then, he was a newcomer at Google, and Rob invited Russ for joining the Go team since he knew Russ from way back because of the [Plan 9](http://plan9.bell-labs.com/plan9) project.